 The Wolf Pack then heads back to Caesar’s Palace.
 There are some iconic shots outside the Foyer and in the Lobby that every hangover fan HAS to check out.

 Chow is held up in the Penthouse of one of the Towers, we think it’s supposed to be the Octavius Tower but something really screwy goes on with the footage and the tower they point to seems to be a duplicate of the Augustus Tower rather than the slightly different Octavius.
-It’s a bit illogical and we think there was some Hollywood Post Editing tomfoolery going on to make it seem he is in the tallest tower when they are both approx the same height. (interestingly when they are up n the tower it’s definitely the Augustus, so why they duplicated the shot is a bit confusing)
+It’s a bit illogical and we think there was some Hollywood Post Editing tomfoolery going on to make it seem he is in the tallest tower when they are both approx the same height. (interestingly when they are up on the tower it’s definitely the Augustus Tower, so why they duplicated the shot is a bit confusing)

 Regardless there are extra Caesars Palace Signs added, along with none existent balconies to help with the Narrative.
-When the shooting finally takes place up in the roof, unsurprisingly this is now pure Hollywood magic and the scenes are shot on a sound stage in WB Studios and Green Screened onto the rook of the Palace…sorry to ruin the Magic
+When the shooting finally takes place up on the roof, unsurprisingly this is now pure Hollywood magic and the scenes are shot on a sound stage in WB Studios and Green Screened onto the rook of the Palace…sorry to ruin the Magic

 The Parachute scene where Chow soars over the Bellagio Fountains and past the Eiffel Tower is a bit more real, with Highwire Stuntmen and actual Base Jumpers used to get the shots of Chow parachuting over the Vegas Landmarks!

 The Chase Scene starts off ok, Chow bears right and over the fountains, with Stu in Pursuit.
-He then bears right again, crosses the Strip to the Paris Hotel and Casino (although how he has acquired so much altitude while falling is a bit of a mystery), He then flys round the back of the Planet Hollywood Hotel and Stu rightly takes a left off the boulevard at E.Harmon Way and then we are in Downtown Las Vegas…Hollywood Magic.
+He then bears right again, and crosses the Strip to the Paris Hotel and Casino (although how he has acquired so much altitude while falling is a bit of a mystery), He then flys around the back of the Planet Hollywood Hotel and Stu rightly takes a left off the boulevard at E.Harmon Way and then we are in Downtown Las Vegas…Hollywood Magic.